kenny-zetaris/Documentation/tutorial/Exercise1.rst

 Exercise 1
 ############

 This is an introduction to the zetaris platform.
-It introduces to the user the different components
+It introduces to the user the different components:
   - Lightning
   - Alchemist
   - Fusion

 Before you start the exercise make sure that you got the **Platform VM** up and running.Follow the instructions under `Download and Go start guide <../Platform-VM/index.html>`_ to get it through.